magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8701 -->

-*  `Magento\Config\Model\Config\PathValidator` now checks if an element exists by the display path, and if it has a config path, uses the `config.xml` path instead for validation.
+*  `Magento\Config\Model\Config\PathValidator` now checks display path to determine if an element exists, and if it has a config path, uses the `config.xml` path instead for validation.
 [GitHub-27678](https://github.com/magento/magento2/issues/27678)

 <!--- ENGCOM-8684 -->